Serve the Moment is a program of Repair the World, in partnership with the Jewish Service Alliance.

 Marketing & Recruitment Associate

-Anasazi is thrilled to join the Repair the World team as a Marketing & Recruitment Associate.
+Anasazi is thrilled to join the Repair the World team as the Marketing & Recruitment Associate for Serve the Moment.
 A California native and UCLA alumna, Ana spent the past two years as the Springboard Fellowship Innovation Specialist for Hillel at the George Washington University.
-At Hillel, she crafted a new digital media strategy, piloted student initiatives, and mentored more than 360 Jewish GW students.
-Ana sees this opportunity with Repair the World as the perfect way to continue inspiring young adults to create meaningful change in their communities while connecting with their Jewish values.
-Ana lives in the Adams Morgan neighborhood of Washington, D.C.
+At Hillel, she crafted a new digital media strategy, piloted student-led initiatives, and mentored more than 360 GW students.
+She is passionate about the power of social media to explore different perspectives and take action.
+In her free time, she enjoys cooking vegan meals, taking long walks, and embarking on her mission to visit every U.S. state.
+Ana lives in the Adams Morgan neighborhood of Washington, D.C. with her rescue cat Mona.

 Cities and Innovation Coordinator